-The vino files: how to get the most out of a glass
+The vino files: How to get the most out of a glass

 Simonetti-Bryant also recommended Argentine wine.

-"You rarely see wines from Argentina above $30, but some of their wines are so rich and concentrated, you are getting lots of flavor for reasonable prices," she explained.
+"You rarely see wines from Argentina above $30, but some of their wines are so rich and concentrated, you are getting lots of flavour for reasonable prices," she explained.

 Madeline Triffon, head of the American Chapter of the Court of Master Sommeliers which was established to improve standards of beverage service in hotels and restaurants, also urged consumers to explore unfamiliar regions and uncommon varietals, wines made from a single grape variety.